ParimaSA/final_project/Proposal.md

 if login successful, find that person in object version of Student/Faculty class, then use the method in that class

 TO evaluate the project:
-- after advisor get the project that has been sending from the leader
+- can send the project after the advisor approve the proposal
-- advisor send the project detail to other faculty to check and approve
+- send the project to 3 random faculty/advisor that is not the advisor of this project
-- after all the faculty accepted that project will be finished
+  - if all of the committee approve the project -> project is Approve
+  - if one of the committee deny the project -> project is Deny